 Short-term stay (usually about 2 weeks)

-It is necessary to agree on the conditions of stay with the chief incumbent in advance (currently, the monastery has limited resources and cannot accommodate a large number of lay people and monks simultaneously).
+It is necessary to coordinate the terms of your stay with the abbot of the monastery in advance (currently, the monastery has limited resources and cannot accommodate a large number of laypeople and monks simultaneously.
+Accommodation for women in a male Buddhist monastery is currently not permitted.
+In the future, there are plans to construct a separate dormitory for laypeople, which will allow laywomen to stay under specific conditions).

 Medium-term stay (usually about 1 month)